teraoka-k/sonido.nvim/README.md

 Sonído is **a high-speed movement technique** as [bleach.fandom.com](https://bleach.fandom.com/wiki/Son%C3%ADdo) says

-> Sonído (響転ソニード, Sonīdo; Spanish for "Sound", Japanese for "Reverberating Turn") is a high-speed movement technique utilized by Hollows and Arrancar.
+> Sonído (響転 (ソニード), Sonīdo; Spanish for "Sound", Japanese for "Reverberating Turn") is a high-speed movement technique utilized by Hollows and Arrancar.
 It is equivalent to the Shinigami's Shunpo and the Quincy's Hirenkyaku, which are roughly equal in terms of speed.

 Sonído.nvim is a high-speed movement technique utilized by Vimmers.

 - **move to a word immediately**
   - `f {char1} {char2} {char3}`